Not-Yug-Sharma/Notes-Obsidian/README.md

 	<li>Caveman terms:<ul>
 		<li>Extremely simplified version.
 Just for the sake of understanding the concept and cuz its funny..... </li></ul></li>
 </ul>

+# Regarding the use of these notes

+The

 # Integrating this repo to your Obsidian App: